aashu1328/STAT-628-Module-2-Group-5/README.md

 There are three folders named as "Code", "Data" and "Image".

-The Code folder contains all code for data analysis, visualization and Shiny App.
+The Code folder contains three R files.
+"Final Code.R" serves for data analysis and modeling, "model diagnose and visualization.R" serves for model evaluation, and "shiny.R" is our  Shiny App.

 Inside the Data Work folder:
 The raw data is found under the name of "BodyFat".
 It has 252 rows and 17 features.